 SEASnet provides support for courses within the Henry Samueli School of Engineering and Applied Science.
-Instructors and TA's can expect assistance with the use of SEASnet lab facilities and other instructional services.
-However, due to the number of people and services we support, it is important the the academic departments and their instructors be aware of the policies regarding use of these services.
+Instructors and TAs can expect assistance with the use of SEASnet lab facilities and other instructional services.
+However, due to the number of people and services we support, it is important that the academic departments and their instructors be aware of the policies regarding use of these services.

-SEASnet maintains four computer labs, two of which can be used for instruction.
+SEASnet maintains five computer labs, two of which can be used for instruction.
 Lab location and hours are posted, with any modifications listed on the SEASnet Message of the Day.
-Additional information on the instructional media labs setup and reservation request can be found here: Instructional Media Room information.
+Additional information on the instructional media labs setup and reservation request can be found here: SEASnet Instructional Media Labs.

-The School's instructional infrastructure consists of multiple LINUX application and home directory servers, and Windows AD and application servers.
-Students can login to any of the LINUX servers (available 24/7), or they can login to the SEASnet labs (see hours posted) or Windows remote servers (available 24/7).
-The windows environment is basically identical, meaning that no matter what windows machine the student logs onto, they will have their personalized setup.
+The School’s instructional infrastructure consists of multiple LINUX application and home directory servers, and Windows AD and application servers.
+Students can log in to any of the LINUX servers (available 24/7), or they can log in to the SEASnet labs (see hours posted) or Windows remote servers (available 24/7).
+The Windows environment is basically identical, meaning no matter what Windows machine students log onto they will have their personalized setup.
 Users may only save files to their home directory.

 Software Installation Requests

-Because of SEASnet's user-centric environment, instructors should not assume that software installed and working on their local desktop will install and run smoothly in the SEASnet labs.
+Because of SEASnet’s user-centric environment, instructors should not assume that software installed and working on their local desktop will install and run smoothly in the SEASnet labs.
 The process for installing software in our labs is very different and may require significant effort.
-Therefore SEASnet has the following recommendation and requirements pertaining to software installation requests.
+Therefore, SEASnet has the following requirements and recommendation pertaining to software installation requests.

-- Instructors should speak with SEASnet prior to purchasing software for testing in the labs.
+- Instructors should communicate with SEASnet prior to purchasing software for testing in the labs.

 - Only SEASnet staff will have access to install software.

-- Although we will do our best to accommodate those not meeting the requirements listed in numbers 1) and 2), no exceptions will be made with regards to the requirements listed in numbers 3) and 4).
+- Although we will do our best to accommodate those not meeting the requirements listed in numbers 1 and 2 above, no exceptions will be made with regards to the requirements listed in numbers 3 thru 7.

 SEASnet Remote Server